Aaron-json/WsSession/README.md

 2. Start the server by running the executable.

 3. Send a ws handshake to start a session on the server.

-4. After a sucessful handshake, the first message send on the connection is the code of your session.
+When creating or joining a session, the first message sent on the connection signals the connection is ready to receive messages; however, the session code is only sent when creating the session.

-5. Use this code to connect other clients to the same session and share messages.
+4. Use this code to connect other clients to the same session and share messages.

 ## Contributing